L3tzG0/Iksan-AI-Interview-Backend-test/docs/INTERVIEW_SESSION_INITIATION.md

 ## Overview

 The interview session initiation process allows students to upload documents (resume, portfolio, etc.) to start a new AI interview session.
-The system processes the document synchronously, extracting text content and storing it for interview generation.
+The system processes the document text extraction synchronously and stores it for interview generation.

+**Note:** File storage to Supabase bucket is currently **deprecated**.
+Files are processed in-memory only, and text content is stored in the database.

 ## Architecture